Charlotte-Natasha/Pizza-Palace/README.md

 HTML - Used to build the page structures.

-CSS - used to style the landing page.
+CSS - Used for styling.

+Bootstrap - Used for responsiveness and styling.

+Javascript - Used for functionalities.

 Java Query - Used to make the page responsive.